mindspore.mint.amax

 mindspore.mint.amax(input, dim=(), keepdim=False)[source]

-Computes the maximum value of of all elements along the specified dim dimension of the input, and retains the dimension based on the keepdim parameter.
+Compute the maximum value of all elements along the specified dimension.

 Warning